Skip to content

 Let's explain it:

-4. We provided device=cuda since we are training on a Nvidia GPU, but you can also use device=mps if you are using a Mac with Apple silicon, or device=cpu otherwise.
+3. We provided device=cuda since we are training on a Nvidia GPU, but you could use device=mps to train on Apple silicon.

 Training should take several hours.
 You will find checkpoints in outputs/train/act_so100_test/checkpoints.